 \section{Baseline Experiments}

 In this section, we tested 5 typical tasks provided by WHU-Synthetic using mainstream methods.
 For a fair comparison, we faithfully followed the experimental settings of each baseline in the original publication and trained the models on our dataset.
 Unless otherwise noted, all experiments were done on a device with 64G RAM, and 1x 4070ti.
 From the experimental result, we found the positive effects of increased point cloud density on the accuracy of semantic segmentation and depth completion tasks, as well as the limitations of current upsampling algorithms for scene-level tasks, and the effect of environmental migration on the robustness of the network in the place recognition.
 These results validated the adaptability of the proposed dataset in various sub-tasks, and empirically demonstrated some conjectures.

-\textbf{Depth completion. } We carried out experiments on the projection maps of different channal numbers using deep learning methods~\cite{park2020non, hu2020PENet} and traditional methods~\cite{zhao2021surface}.
+\textbf{Depth completion. } We carried out experiments on the projected image of different channel counts using learning-based methods \cite{park2020non, hu2021penet} and traditional methods \cite{zhao2021surface}.
 PENet testing was done on 1x RTX 3090.
 Tab. \ref{tab:depth} presents our experimental results.
 PENet achieved the best results, while the other two methods performed poorly.
-However, it should be noted that our ground truth was generated by a renderer and is denser than the annotated depth maps in the KITTI DC dataset, so the accuracy of these methods on our dataset is much lower than the results on the KITTI DC dataset.
-Additionally, we observed that as the LiDAR channel number increased, the accuracy of all methods improved to varying degrees, which was particularly evident in NLSPN.
+However, it should be noted that our ground truth is generated by the renderer and is denser than the annotated depth maps in the KITTI DC dataset, so the accuracy of these methods on our dataset is much lower.
+This presented a more challenging baseline, thereby driving the development of algorithms.
+Additionally, we observed that as the LiDAR channel count increased, the accuracy of all methods improved to varying degrees, which is particularly evident in NLSPN.